 When we talk of Six Sigma, we think of process improvement.
-We visualize various process improvement techniques associated with Six Sigma and how they can be instrumental in reducing rejections and process time and improving the quality of the output.
+We visualize various process improvement techniques associated with Six Sigma and how they can be instrumental in reducing rejections and process time and improving the output quality.
 If you are familiar with Six Sigma, you would be familiar with the DMAIC (Define, Measure, Analyze, Improve, and Control) methodology employed in it.
-The five phases of a Six Sigma project aim to improve the overall performance of your business processes and hence your business.
+The five phases of a Six Sigma project aim to improve the overall performance of your business processes and, hence your business.
 So, you have a problem at hand.
 You want to have a relook at your processes and find out the leakage points (they could be wastages, rejections, or activities in the process that are not really necessary) that affect the overall performance, and then you want to fix those leakages.
 But you can't solve a problem unless you clearly understand the problem.
-You need to clearly define the problem before even beginning to attempt to solve it.
-And more importantly, all the stakeholders must be on the same page as far as identifying and defining the problem is concerned.
+You need to clearly define the problem before attempting to solve it.
+And more importantly, all the stakeholders must be on the same page regarding identifying and defining the problem.
 This is the Define stage of the DMAIC methodology in Six Sigma.

 And the first or the initial technique that is used at the Define stage is creating a SIPOC or COPIS diagram.
 While SIPOC stands for Supplier, Input, Process, Output, and the Customer, COPIS is its reverse form i.e. Customer, Output, Process, Input, and Supplier.
 You must have noticed that a SIPOC diagram starts with the supplier but a COPIS diagram starts with the customer.
 Both of these diagrams provide a high-level understanding of the process.
-It is pretty obvious if we are aiming at improving a process then we first need to understand it fully.
-It is particularly imperative for the decision-makers (those who decide which process to improve), the team working on the improvement project, and all others who have an interest in the process.
+It is obvious that if we aim to improve a process, we first need to understand it fully.
+It is particularly imperative for the decision-makers (those who decide which process to improve), the team working on the improvement project, and all others interested in the process.

 How Do SIPOC and COPIS Work?

-You must be wondering now how these diagrams work and help in improving the process.
+You must be wondering now how these diagrams work and how they help improve the process.
 To start with, they take a broad view of how things flow in a process.
-They set the boundaries of the process i.e. where does it start and where does it end thus defining the scope of the process.
-Further, they establish the relationship between different components of the overall process i.e. supplier, input, and process, and then relate them to the output, whether it is as per the customer's needs and how it is viewed by the customer.
-You may ask if both SIPOC and COPIS serve the same purpose, then how are they different from each other.
+They set the boundaries of the process i.e. where it start and where it end thus defining the scope of the process.
+Further, they establish the relationship between different components of the overall process i.e. supplier, input, and process, and then relate them to the output, whether it is as per the customer's needs and how the customer views it.
+If both SIPOC and COPIS serve the same purpose, then how are they different from each other?
 Let us explain.

 Difference Between COPIS And SIPOC in Six Sigma